 Alumni can be a wellspring of moral and financial support for a chapter.
 Tapping this spring requires a thoughtful, comprehensive and ongoing alumni relations program that seeks to meet the social and intellectual interests of alumni.
-The alumni relations program is the responsibility of the Tribune, whose duties are detailed in the "Chapter Officer" section of this manual.
+The alumni relations program is the responsibility of the Tribune or Alumni Relations Chairman, whose duties are detailed in the "Chapter Officer" section of this manual.